13. Bike Valet and Other Bicycle Parking—Including Etiquette and Laws

 These bike lockers are designed for one bike only.
 However, they are large enough to hold two bikes if you and a friend want to share use of a bike locker.
 Remember to bring your own lock, and of course, to share your lock combination or key with that friend.

-• Six bicycle lockers are provided at the Salinas Transit Center, 110 Salinas Street in Oldtown Salinas.
+Six bicycle lockers are provided by Monterey-Salinas Transit/MST at Salinas Transit Center, 110 Salinas Street in Oldtown/downtown (still current as of May 2024).

-At both locations, bike lockers can be used free of charge, and by reservation.
+The MST bike lockers can be used free of charge, and are by reservation.
 A fully refundable deposit is required (i.e., $20-$25; check with MST regarding current amount of deposit).

 For locker availability and to reserve a locker, or for any updates to this information, contact MST customer service.